Ataberkuygur/BYND/README.md

 ```bash
 npm start
 ```
 The server listens on port 3000 by default and stores data in `tasks.json`.
+Visit `http://localhost:3000` in your browser for a minimal interface to manage tasks.

 ### Available endpoints
 - `GET /tasks` – list tasks